 - when menopause began for you or when it ended

 - if you have symptoms other than pain, such as problems urinating or hot flashes

 Your appointment is a good time to ask questions.
 Here’s a list of questions to get you started:

-Of the 64 million postmenopausal women in the United States, as many as half may be suffering from symptoms like painful sex, vaginal dryness, and irritation.
+Of the 64 million postmenopausal women in the United States, as many as half may be experiencing symptoms of painful sex, vaginal dryness, and vaginal irritation.
 That’s 32 million women!

 Painful sex doesn’t have to be something you learn to live with.
-Though doctors are becoming more aware that they need to bring up these topics with women who’ve gone through menopause, this isn’t always the case.
+Though doctors are becoming more aware of the need to bring up these topics with patients who’ve gone through menopause, this isn’t always the case.
 Talking about sex can be uncomfortable, but it’s important to be proactive and discuss your pain with your doctor.